gke/UAVXArm/wiki/UAVXFixedWing.md

 UAVX may not compute values for all outputs depending on the aircraft and the aircraft may not necessarily use all that are computed.
 Examples include:

-* Flying Wing: Throttle, Right Elevon, Left Elevon
+* Wing: Throttle, Right Elevon, Left Elevon
 * Delta: Throttle, Right & Left Elevon, Rudder and optionaly Right and Left Flap

-The roll/pitch and yaw commands are mixed into the control surface motions as you would expect logically :).
+UAVX computes roll/pitch and yaw commands and these are mixed into the control surface motions as you would expect logically :).
+If you use a Delta as a Wing and do not connect a rudder then there is no yaw control so it if it looks like a Delta but has no rudder on the fin then it is a Wing.
+Yes looks can be deceiving ;).

 ## TODOS